-The Tasmanian Department of Treasury and Finance is committed to improving the representation of women in our leadership group.
+The Tasmanian Department of Treasury and Finance is committed to maintaining a gender balance in our leadership group.
 In 2016 we set a gender target of 50/50 by 2020

 for roles at Band 8 and above.
-Achieving this goal remains a key priority in our 2017‑18 Corporate Direction.
+In 2019 this target was reached.

-- A 'Flexible Working at Treasury' policy has been implemented, with an 'if not, why not?' approach to flexible work arrangements.
+- Our 'Flexible Working at Treasury' policy underpins an 'if not, why not?' approach to flexible work arrangements.

 - Gender balanced shortlists are required for recruitments at Band 7 and above.

-- All staff have undertaken online training in unconscious bias.
+- All staff undertake online training in unconscious bias.

 - Our managers and key recruiters have attended workshops to increase their understanding of unconscious bias and the role it plays in their decision making.

-- Our staff have increased access to information technology resources as a key enabler to support new, flexible and collaborative ways of working.
+- Our staff have information technology resources that enable new, flexible and collaborative ways of working.

-- A detailed IT Roadmap has been developed to support our vision for staff to work flexibly, collaboratively and stay connected anywhere, any time and on any device.
+- Our IT Roadmap supports our vision for staff to work flexibly, collaboratively and stay connected anywhere, any time and on any device.